By David Kligman

 The hats currently are sold out and it would take several months to produce more, so the plan is to add plenty of inventory next season.

-Jim Bell (no relation), who produces the hats for the NFL at his Seattle company called Foamheads, said he will produce “multiple thousands” of the Noggin Nuggets next year now that the 49ers have reached the Super Bowl.
+Jim Bell (no relation), who produces the hats for the NFL, said he will produce “multiple thousands” of the Noggin Nuggets next season now that the 49ers have reached the Super Bowl.

 “This could be the next Cheesehead,” he said.